luxianzi/starvla-training/README.md

   If you are using VS Code on Windows but connecting docker containers on WSL, you need to open the folder in WSL before open it again in Dev Containers.

-* AWS CLI
+* AWS / ALICLOUD CLI

-  This container includes the AWS CLI, which you can use to synchronize training data from Amazon S3.
-You can configure it interactively as needed, or supply credentials and the AWS region, via environment variables by passing `AWS_KEY_ID`, `AWS_KEY`, and `AWS_REGION` to your `docker run` command.
+  This container includes the AWS and ALICLOUD CLI, which you can use to synchronize training data from Amazon S3 or Alicloud OSS.
+You can configure it interactively as needed, or supply credentials and the AWS/ALICLOUD region, via environment variables by passing `AWS_KEY_ID` / `ALICLOUD_KEY_ID`, `AWS_KEY` / `ALICLOUD_KEY`, and `AWS_REGION` / `ALICLOUD_REGION` to your `docker run` command.